iSchool Students Gain Diverse, Market-Ready Skills in Virtual Internships

-Since the San José State University (SJSU) School of Information launched its virtual internship program in 2012, numerous students in the Master of Library and Information Science (MLIS), Master of Archives and Records Administration (MARA), and Post-Master’s Certificate programs have taken advantage of the opportunity to gain “real-world learning” in an online environment.
+Since the San José State University School of Information launched its virtual internship program in 2012, numerous students in the Master of Library and Information Science (MLIS), Master of Archives and Records Administration (MARA), and Post-Master’s Certificate programs have taken advantage of the opportunity to gain “real-world learning” in an online environment.
 The virtual internship opportunities expose students to incredibly diverse projects and learning experiences, from analyzing data to community building and everything in between.

 In addition, virtual interns gain international work experience.
 In fall 2014, three MLIS students began internships with Librarians Without Borders (LWB), a non-profit dedicated to improving access to information in developing regions of the world.
 Maryanne Daly-Doran and Alison Peters are interning as communications assistants, and Elisa Aversa as a program assistant, on a community library project in Guatemala that LWB is working on with partner organization Limitless Horizons Ixil.